lightbend/kalix-jvm-sdk/RELEASING.md

 If only some doc changes are needed, branch from the last release tag, cherry-pick the needed doc changes, and then run `make deploy`.

 This will publish the doc sources to the `docs/current` branch.
 They will be included automatically in the next build for the main docs.
-A build for the main docs can also be triggered by re-running the last docs build in CircleCI (on the `master` branch for dev docs, on the `current` branch for prod docs).
+A build for the main docs can also be triggered by re-running the last docs build in GitHub workflows (on the `main` branch for dev docs, on the `current` branch for prod docs).